Management of multiple sclerosis in COVID-19 pandemic

 - Atypical forms of parenchymal disease

-• Neuro-psycho-Behcet syndrome (NPBS)
+• Neuro-psychiatric-Behcet syndrome (NPBS)

 - With CNS parenchymal disease